jmhuer/music_data/README.md

 This is how you interact

 To just play a random song .. notice the input_text = f"Play the song {random_songname}" then dj.process_request processes the text by asking gpt for a structured input.
 Structure is defined by SongRequest.
 See code below
+Notice you will need an authentication key for open ai.
+I can send you the one i use.